Living abroad

 Instead of conclusion

-4. Through the Golden Visa program, you can get a Greek residence permit in 6 months with investments in the country’s economy €250,000+.
+4. The Golden Visa program allows one to get a Greek residence permit in 4 months with investments in the country’s economy €250,000+.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.